-Slower reaction times and reduced-problem solving are also side effects to cognitive aging.
+Slower reaction times and reduced problem solving are also side effects of cognitive aging.
 The parts of the brain where information is stored and retrieved work less efficiently and you may experience difficulty in recalling names, dates, and other facts that you once knew immediately.

-The aging brain is still able to learn new skills, however!
-The wisdom and experience that comes from aging lends itself to learning new things—older people can draw on their life experiences to improve their skills and learn new activities.
+The aging brain is still able to learn new skills!
+The wisdom and experience that comes from aging lend itself to learning new things—older people can draw on their life experiences to improve their skills and learn new activities.

 You can keep your brain running smoothly by keeping it in shape, the same way you do your body—play memory games, eat a healthy diet, and wear hearing aids if you suffer from hearing loss!